bilalSerwan/kak-ahmad-roadmap-implementation/README.md

 [Android Roadmap](https://roadmap.sh/r/android-development-k9lx4)

-> **Note: You need to follow the steps any implementation:**
+> **Note: Please follow these steps for any implementation:**
-> - Create a new branch
+> - Create a new branch.
-> - Make a new pull request
+> - Make a new pull request.
-> - Assign the reviewer to @Al-Taie
+> - Assign @Al-Taie as the reviewer.
-> - Don't Merge it
+> - Do not merge the pull request.
 >
-> **No need to create a new application each time, you can create single application but make different branches.**
+> **You do not need to create a new application each time.
+Instead, create a single application and use different branches for each implementation.**
 >
 > [Ahmed Mones](https://github.com/Al-Taie)